jreisinger/docs/data/notes/json.md

 JavaScript Object Notation is a popular text based format for exchanging data through APIs.
-It consists of
+It consists of these data types:

 * objects (aka dictionary or hash) `{}`
 * arrays `[]`
+* numbers
+* strings
+* booleans
-* `name: value` pairs
+* "null"

 # jq